wellington/wellington/README.md

 ```
 go get -u github.com/wellington/wellington/wt

-# You should not have wt in your path
+# You should now have wt in your path
 wt -h
 ```